Ratio1/.github/profile/README.md

 ## 📊 Token Economy

 ### R1 Utility Token
-The **R1 token** powers the entire Ratio1 ecosystem with a maximum supply of 161,803,398 tokens[38].
+The **R1 token** powers the entire Ratio1 ecosystem with a maximum supply of 161,803,398 tokens.
 Token distribution includes:

 - **Node Operations**: Rewards for edge node operators
 - **Development**: Incentives for application developers